PlatformLab/RaftFlyer/DESIGN.md

 ## CURP

 ### Completed for CURP
-* Record and sync RPCs
+* Record and sync RPCs.
-* Keys to track commutativity in client operations
+* Keys sent with client requests to track commutativity in client operations.
 * Accept records only if operations stored in witnesses don't commute.
-* GC records at witnesses when done applying
+* GC records at witnesses when done applying.
 * Send to witnesses and master in parallel, check for success or sync.
 If failure, send sync to master.

 ### CURP Code Base